acampove/rx_run3/README.md

   legend:
     # The line below would place the legend outside the figure to avoid ovelaps with the histogram
     bbox_to_anchor : [1.2, 1]
-stats:
-  sumw : '{:.2f}' # This will add sum of weights to label.
-If no weights, then it will be the nentries value
 ```

 it's up to the user to build this dictionary and load it.